+Our 2020/21 value for money conclusion work is substantially complete except for the ongoing work regarding objections relating to the 2020-21 and 2019-20 financial year.
 In undertaking our Value for money work and fulfilling our responsibilities as your external auditors as set out in the Local Audit and Accountability Act 2014, we issued statutory recommendations on October 12 2021, which the Council considered in its public meeting on 2 November 2021.
 These recommendations related to governance issues and the impact these are having on the Council's financial sustainability.
+For our full detailed findings these will be found in our Annual Auditors report.